-- Voltage sags are the most common occurrence affecting power quality, and they can be costly.
+- Voltage sags are the most common occurrence affecting power quality.

 - The source of a sag can be difficult to locate since it can occur inside or outside your facility.